RAHUL-AMBARAGONDA/Secure-CI-CD-Project/module-2/step-8-install-sonarqube-aws-ec2.md

    Make sure to replace `/path/to/your/private/key` with the path where your private key is stored.

 ### Conclusion
 You have successfully created a virtual machine in Azure named `sonar-vm` within the `demo-resource-group`, using default settings for all other sections.
 You can now access it using SSH and begin your work with this VM.
-If you have any further questions or need additional configurations, feel free to ask!